 I know this one is not actually an oil, it’s a butter.
 Melting it and combining it with another carrier oil will result in a body butter (of some sort).
 Sometimes I’d apply shea directly to the irritated area on my skin, without any melting it or combining it with essential oils to soothe skin.

-Can shea butter cure sunburn?
+Can shea butter – sunburn cure work?
 Absolutely.
 Here’s why:

 Shea butter is rich in vitamins A and E, which means it protects the skin from the free radical damage, boosts the healing process of the skin (also in the case of wounds, cuts, or insect bites), and soothes irritated skin.
 It also boosts the production of collagen and prevents premature anti-aging.